openpotato/csv-table-schema/website/docs/specification.md

 #### Unique keys

 The `uniqueKeys` array describes unique keys within a CSV table.
-A unique key is itself a JSON array with column codes representing an existing column.
-Each column code is a `string` value.
+A unique key is itself a JSON array with column IDs representing an existing column.
+Each column ID is a `string` value.

 #### About optional columns